 Should I follow the Dukan Diet?

 The Dukan Diet may help you to lose weight quickly, but it does not go without risks.
-The Dukan Diet is another version of a high-protein, low-carbohydrate diet, which does not seem to result in any more weight loss than a diet that adopts healthy eating principles.
+The Dukan Diet is a high-protein, low-carbohydrate diet, which does not seem to result in any more weight loss than a diet that adopts healthy eating principles.
 In the final stage of the diet, you are advised to eat how you like, which could result in returning to unhealthy eating habits.
 This usually ends up with weight being regained.

 Ultimately, a diet that is as restrictive as the Dukan Diet will result in weight loss simply due to a calorie deficit as a result of limited food choices, boredom and lack of enjoyment from eating.
 Weight loss can be more effective by making realistic changes that you can stick to for life, meaning that food can be enjoyed and no foods are off the menu.